A MicroCurrent Therapist: An Interview with Tracey Barrett Webb

 Could you tell me about your experience regarding rehab facilities?

-What do you think a horse owner can do to better serve their horses needing rehab when they pay to put their horse in a rehab facility?
+What do you think a horse owner can do to serve better their horses needing rehab when they pay to put their horse in a rehab facility?

 I would look for microcurrent services in your area.
-For much less than a rehab center you can get great results at home if your horse doesn’t require the exercise modalities offered at rehab centers (and you have turnout).
+For much less than a rehab center, you can get great results at home if your horse doesn’t require the exercise modalities offered at rehab centers (and you have turnout).